nlpsandbox/notebooks/README.md

 ### Jupyter notebook

+We provide jupyter notebook as an alternative option to RStudio.
 To Launch the jupyter notebook.
 Firstly, find the docker container id by running

     docker ps